Tools

 A person in an apron flips Brussels sprouts in a sauté pan over a stove.

 One of our biggest requests from professional chefs was to design a handle that wouldn’t burn their hand when cooking over high heat.
-Our Stay-Cool Handle is completely hollow, providing a sturdy, ergonomic grip.
+Our Stay-Cool Handle is completely hollow, providing a sturdy, ergonomic grip that doesn't transfer heat from the stove into your hand.
 This makes for easier sautéing and maneuvering on the stovetop.

 Ready to Shop?